mlister3/job_satisfaction_neural_network/README.md

 Glassdoor takes in reviews from current and former employees on the organization that they work or worked for.
 Items like salary, approval of the CEO, and overall rating are only some of the items of information that Glassdoor requests to collect.
 "The World Happiness Report is a publication of the Sustainable Development Solutions Network, powered by the Gallup World Poll data.
 The World Happiness Report reflects a worldwide demand for more attention to happiness and well-being as criteria for government policy.
 It reviews the state of happiness in the world today and shows how the science of happiness explains personal and national variations in happiness."

-One of the objectives of this research project is to include happiness based off location from the World Happiness Report (WHR) in conjuction with user reviews of how satisfied they are working for or having worked for organizations that operate in the country they reside.
+One of the objectives of this research project is to include happiness based off location from the World Happiness Report (WHR) in conjunction with user reviews of how satisfied they are working for or having worked for organizations that operate in the country they reside.
 This will allow intangibles from the WHR to be used when answering the question: "What really makes employees happy?"

 Data points from the Glassdoor Reviews CSV are as follows: